npmcdn-to-unpkg-bot/jcpst/app/about.md

 seven years, everything from the Avett Bros to Gillie Da Kid ([credits][]).

 I started burning-out on recording and became obsessed with programming.
 These days I'm working as a consultant.
-I like build/deployment automation, node, functional programming, shell scripting, and Arch Linux.
+I like Arch Linux, beer, build/deployment automation, functional programming, guitars, just intonation, node, shell scripting, and vegan cooking, among other things.

-I also like just intonation,

 ![joe](../images/joefresco.jpg)